Aleksandr Pavlov (speedway rider)

-Aleksandr Pavlov is a former international speedway rider from the Soviet Union.
+Aleksandr Pavlov (born 1962) is a former international speedway rider from the Soviet Union.

 Speedway career

 Pavlov reached the final of the Speedway World Championship in the 1972 Individual Speedway World Championship and the 1973 Individual Speedway World Championship.
 He was one of six Russians that competed in the 1972 World final after strong performances in the Continental final and European final.

+He twice won the silver medal at the Russian national championship in 1969 and 1970.